Armin-Paisen/Browserstack-WebdriverIO-App-testing/README.md

 🔸 Test scripts are encapsulated and idempotent.
 This allows tests to be run separately in dedicated test suites without relying on other tests.
 🔸 Environment-driven configuration via a `.env` file for BrowserStack credentials and test settings.
 🔸 Prepared for suite splitting (e.g., smoke/regression) and scalable execution patterns.
-🔸 Cross-device and parallel test-run ready.
+🔸 Cross-device and parallel test-runs.
-🔸 Supports scheduled nightly test runs.
 🔸 Includes a lightweight CTRF report integrated into GitHub.

 ##  💭 How can it be improved?
 For a larger-scale project:

 🔹 Add API and performance testing to complement E2E coverage and speed up feedback.
-🔹 Add Mocha test tags for targeted execution like `@smoke`, `@regression`, `@critical`, and platform and feature tags.
+🔹 Add Mocha test tags for targeted execution like `@smoke`, `@regression`, `@critical`, well as platform and feature tags.
-🔹 Also tag unstable tests with `@flaky` and group them into an allowed-to-fail suite, so they are tracked without blocking merges.
+🔹 Tag unstable tests with `@flaky` and group them into a non-blocking (allowed-to-fail) suite, so they’re tracked without blocking merges.
 🔹 Split and standardize configs by environment, platform, and suite to avoid a single oversized config file.
+🔹 Set up a scheduled nightly regression run.
 🔹 Expand test data management with fixtures and data builders/factories to keep tests clean and scalable.
-🔹 Introduce a clear folder structure for reuse and maintainability for `fixtures/`, `helpers/`, `utils/`, `services/` for example:
+🔹 Introduce a clear folder structure to improve reuse and maintainability, for example:

 ```
 test/